argoproj/argo-workflows/docs/workflow-executors.md

     * Not yet well-tested
     * Not yet popular
     * Works on GKE Autopilot
+    * Does not require `init` process to kill sub-processes.
 * More secure:
     * No `privileged` access
     * Cannot escape the privileges of the pod's service account